For people with respiratory problems, knowing the best essential oils for respiratory support can be of great help.

 It is also effective at reducing the feeling of tightness in the chest or head, thus helping to ease headaches, especially when used in an inhaler.

-Juniper does a great job in helping the body fight infections especially colds and flu.
+Juniper Berry essential oil does a great job in helping the body fight infections especially colds and flu.
 It supports the respiratory system and clears congestion, helping you breathe better.

-Tea tree fights infections, calms inflammation, soothes allergies, breaks up mucus and clears sinus congestion, making it an ideal essential oil for respiratory infection.
+Tea tree fights infections, calms inflammation, soothes allergies, breaks up mucus and clears sinus congestion, making it an ideal essential oil for respiratory infections.

 Skin sensitization is a type of allergic reaction that occurs in places other than where the oil is applied.
 Some of the symptoms include itchy skin, rashes and eczema.